codercowboy/mincomixsite/README.md

 # What?

-mincomixsite is a very simple and small web engine for powering web comic websites that look great on computers and mobile devices.
+mincomixsite is a very simple and small engine for powering web comic sites that look great on computers and mobile devices.

-installation is as easy as unzipping the project, and dropping your comic images in place.
+Installation is as easy as unzipping the project and dropping your comic images in place.

 Check out this [demo](http://www.codercowboy.com/mincomixsite) to see the engine in action.